christine-iyer/rough-auto/server/README.md

 ok.
-I'm starting to translate the styling. need to incorporate mikes code . upload page edited and profile corrected.

-added some pricing data to the profile. url generator added. image upload into database working. is only gathering a single image. if a new one is added, the previous one is replaced.
+I'm starting to translate the styling. need to incorporate mikes code . upload page edited and profile corrected. lets get the start and end times to work. added some pricing data to the profile. url generator added. image upload into database working. is only gathering a single image. if a new one is added, the previous one is replaced.